Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): LoTSS DR1 catalog

 \subsection{Completeness and data mask}

-\cite{Shimwell:2019} estimate the completeness of LoTSS-DR1 and report the catalog to be $65\%$ at $0.23$ mJy, $90\%$ at $0.45$ mJy, and $95\%$ complete at $0.58$ mJy.
-The catalog is almost complete at $1$ mJy.
-The LoTSS DR1 catalogue was generated by combining $58$ individual LOFAR pointings on the sky, and due to poor ionospheric conditions and due to the presence of bright sources the imaging pipeline occasionally produces sub-standard images.
-As a result some pointings show in-homogeneous point source distribution, for example, in particular, 5 pointings show significant incompleteness \citep{Siewert:2019}.
-After properly defining the survey region and masking $5$ incomplete pointings a reasonable survey mask (mask-z) for reliable cosmology is shown in figure \ref{fig:mask}.
-Mask-z\footnote{We thank Thilo Siewert for preparing and making mask-z available to us.} is an upgrade to mask-d, it rejects regions of equal declination, where information of Pan-STARRS is missing in addition to mask-d.
-Mask-d is originally given and described in \cite{Siewert:2019}.
-We impose the completeness flux cut (i.e., 1 mJy) and also remove the ultra bright sources with flux equal or greater than $10$ Jy, the catalog thus contains $121,730$ sources.
-Next we mask pointings with systematics and employ a survey geometry mask shown in figure \ref{fig:mask}, there remains 107, 926 sources only.
+\cite{Shimwell:2019} estimate the completeness of LoTSS-DR1 and report the catalog to be $65\%$ complete at $0.23$ mJy, $90\%$ at $0.45$ mJy, and $95\%$ at $0.58$ mJy.
+The catalog is more than 99\% complete at $1$ mJy.
+The LoTSS DR1 catalogue was generated by combining $58$ individual LOFAR pointings on the sky, and due to poor ionospheric conditions and due to the presence of bright sources, the imaging pipeline occasionally produces sub-standard images.
+As a result some pointings show inhomogeneous point source distribution, for example in particular 5 pointings show significant incompleteness \citep{Siewert:2019}.
+After properly defining the survey region and masking $5$ incomplete pointings, a reasonable survey mask (mask-z) for reliable cosmology is shown in figure \ref{fig:mask}.
+Mask-z is an upgrade to mask-d \citep{Siewert:2019}; it further rejects regions where information from Pan-STARRS is missing.
+In addition to mask-z we further consider masking cells with a local noise above the median noise (mask-z1) and two times the median noise (mask-z2)\footnote{We thank Thilo Siewert for preparing and making mask-z,z1,z2 available to us.}.
+We impose the completeness flux cut (i.e., 1 mJy) and also remove the ultra bright sources with flux equal to or greater than $10$Jy; the catalog thus contains $121,730$ sources.
+After employing mask-z shown in figure \ref{fig:mask}, $107,926$ sources remain.